Ethics Council: Responsibilities

-The Ethics Council is responsible for selecting members of the Supreme Council of Justice (also called the High Council of Justice).
-Decisions on appointments require four votes of support, except if the vote is split equally between international and Ukrainian members of the Council, in which case the international members' preference has precedence.
+The Ethics Council is responsible for selecting members of the High Council of Justice (also called the Supreme Council of Justice).
+Decisions on appointments require four votes of support, except if the vote is split equally between international and Ukrainian members of the council, in which case the international members' preference has precedence.

 Controversies

 Ukrainian anti-corruption organisations criticised the Ethics Council's June 2022 decisions in confirming Supreme Council of Justice membership of existing members Inna Plakhtiy, Oksana Blazhivska, and Vitaly Salikhov.
 AutoMaidan, Dejure, and Anti-Corruption Action Center stated that Plakhtiy, Blazhivska and Salikhov had "violated asset declaration rules, refused to punish numerous judges implicated in corruption, and persecuted whistleblowers and anti-corruption crusaders".
 The three organisations also claimed that Vyacheslav Talko and Olena Zaichko, who were approved by the Ethics Council, did not meet ethics and integrity standards.

 AutoMaidan, Dejure, and Anti-Corruption Action Center also criticised the Ethics Council's June 2022 refusal to appoint anti-corruption campaigner and judge Larysa Golnyk to the Supreme Council of Justice.
 The organisations stated, "For many Ukrainians [Golnyk] has become the symbol of honesty, resilience and zero tolerance for any manifestations of corruption.
 We believe that this decision by the Ethics Council is absolutely mistaken and kills the trust in the process and results of the Ethics Council's work."

-Oleg Sukhov of The Kyiv Independent speculated that the international members of the Ethics Council lacked knowledge of Ukrainian political and judicial institutions and that the Council's lack of contact with anti-corruption organisations led to the foreign members being manipulated by "Ukrainian kleptocrats".
+Oleg Sukhov of The Kyiv Independent speculated that the international members of the Ethics Council lacked knowledge of Ukrainian political and judicial institutions and that the council's lack of contact with anti-corruption organisations led to the foreign members being manipulated by "Ukrainian kleptocrats".